Students are encouraged to enroll in the Canvas course, DataJam 2019, to access resources and stay informed about the competition.

 - Adriano Zambom (Mathematics)

-We are very pleased to announce the winning team presentations for DataJam 2018!
+We are pleased to announce the winning team presentations for DataJam 2019!